Rotational sampling in wind turbines: Wind shear

 In fluid dynamics, there exists the no slip boundary condition.
 This states that the velocity of a fluid at the surface of a solid body, such as the Earth, is zero.
 A consequence of that is that the wind speed varies with height above ground.
 This effect is known as wind shear.
 As a result, a blade at the highest part of its cycle will experience a greater wind speed than that of one at the lowest part of its cycle.

 Power spectral density functions

 Drivetrain components

-The drive train of a wind turbine comprises the hub, the low speed shaft, the gearbox, the high speed shaft, and the generator.
+The drivetrain of a wind turbine comprises the hub, the low speed shaft, the gearbox, the high speed shaft, and the generator.
 The torque at the hub is strongly influenced by the rotor dynamics.
 The instantaneous hub torque is found by summing all the torques from all the blades of the wind turbine at any instant in time.

 Consider an $n$ bladed wind turbine.
-Each blade is separated angularly from a neighbouring blade by $360/n$ degrees.
+Each blade is separated angularly from a neighboring blade by $360/n$ degrees.
 That is, for a 3-bladed wind turbine, the blades are 120 degrees apart.